Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - You can now specify how AreaFire weapon picks its target.
 By default it targets the base cell the firer is currently on, but this can now be changed to fire on the firer itself or at a random cell within the radius of the weapon's `Range` by setting `AreaFire.Target` to `self` or `random` respectively.
 - `AreaFire.Target=self` respects normal targeting rules (Warhead Verses etc.) against the firer itself.
-- `AreaFire.Target=random` ignores cells that are ineligible or contain ineligible objects based on listed values in weapon's `CanTarget`.
+- `AreaFire.Target=random` ignores cells that are ineligible or contain ineligible objects based on listed values in weapon's `CanTarget` & `CanTargetHouses`.

 In `rulesmd.ini`:
 ```ini